sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 _____

+In the Phoenix Project, the company stops all projects to focus on improving the way they work.
+Following this, they are able to deliver and meet all of their deadlines and successfully deliver the previously doomed project.
+How would we demonstrate that this is in fact the optimal approach to take?
+We already have the tools to do so above!

 **Option 1**: It is more important to become as productive as possible, as quickly as possible

 If this is your team, then you should opt for a situation where the team can maximize *r* as quickly as possible, even if it requires a higher-time investment.